 When I learned about vitalism, it transformed my life personally and as an herbalist.
 Although there are many ways it has impacted me, today I want to speak about the beneficial impacts that living a vitalist lifestyle has made for me.

 To live a life aligned with vitalism, you don’t need to purchase anything new, novel, or exciting.
-At its heart, vitalism is about learning to live in harmony with nature – inside yourself and out.
-Over time I began to adopt more and more self-care practices rooted in the vitalist paradigm, and today I want to share five of them.
+At its heart, vitalism is about learning to live in harmony with nature—inside yourself and out.
+Over time I began to adopt more and more self-care practices rooted in the vitalist paradigm, and today I want to share five of them with you.

 Rise With the Sun